-Begin this Madagascar adventure by exploring the capital and largest city in Madagascar, Antananarivo.
-Discover the colonial history of this ancient city, and find out the reason why Antananarivo was once named "the city of a thousand."
-Marvel at the goings on and the daily routines of these Malagasy people.
-Highlights of this tour include a visit to the Old City, and the palace of the Queen, which will introduce you to the architecture and urbanism of this dynamic African city.
+Begin this Madagascar adventure by exploring the capital and largest city in Madagascar.
+Discover the colonial history of this ancient city, and find out the reason why Antananarivo was once named "the city of a Thousand."
+Marvel at the goings on and the daily life routines of these Malagasy people.
+Highlights of this tour include a visit to the Old City sections, and the palace of the Queen, which will introduce you to the architecture and urbanism of this dynamic African city.
 No tour of the town is complete without a moment's pause on one of the hills to take in the view over the city.
-Finally, we stop at the Tsimbazaza Zoo and Botanical Gardens.

 Dinner tonight is included.
 Take this opportunity to meet your fellow travellers, and get acquainted with your host Travis Steffens.

 Depart from the Madagascar capital, Antananarivo, and travel along the hillside twisty roads towards the Eastern part of the island.
-The first scheduled stop will be at the Pereyras reserve for the first glimpse of Madagascar’s unique biodiversity and fantastic Chameleon Sanctuary.
-Continue along to Andasibe-Mantadia National Park, where you will start a discovery tour of the nocturnal animals and primates that inhabit this unique and distinctive National Park.
+The first scheduled stop will be in Marozevo at the Pereyras reserve for the first glimpse of Madagascar’s unique biodiversity and fantastic Chameleon Sanctuary.
+Continue along to Andasibe-Mantadia National Park, and start the discovery tour of the nocturnal animals and primates that inhabit this unique and distinctive National Park.

 The Lemur is a strepsirrhine primate endemic to the island of Madagascar.
 The actually word "lemur" derives from the word lemures (ghosts or spirits) from Roman mythology, and was first used to describe the nocturnal habits and slow pace of certain creatures, which applied perfectly to the habitual primates of Madagascar.
 Shortly after humans arrived on the island of Madagascar some 2,000 years ago, there were some lemurs as large as a gorilla.
 Today, there are nearly 100 species of lemurs, and most of those species have been discovered or promoted to full species status since the 90's.